carlfriess/DoritOS/report/Report.md

 ## Network Stack (Carl Friess)

-The network stack has a very modular structure, where the implementations for SLIP, IP, ICMP and UDP are all separated and (as far as is reasonable) only use methods from the next network layer.
+The network stack has a very modular structure.
+The implementations for SLIP, IP, ICMP and UDP are all separated and (as far as is reasonable) only use methods from the next network layer.
 Client processes access the network using UDP sockets and the `net` library.
 UDP sockets consist mostly of a URPC channel and a port.

 All interactions with the network run through the `networkd` service, which is automatically executed at startup.
 Most of `networkd`'s code is designed to be as portable as possible.

 ### Serial - Physical Layer

 The physical layer is provided by an additional serial connection (UART4).
-The driver for this was provided, but required access to the device frame for the serial controller.
+The driver for this was provided but required access to the device frame for the serial controller.
 The device frame is retrieved using the `aos_rpc_get_device_cap()` RPC call and mapped uncachable.
-Furthermore for it's initialisation to succeed, it requires the IRQ capability, which is normally only available in init.
+For it's initialisation to succeed, it also requires the IRQ capability, which is normally only available in init.
 For simplicity, the capability is just copied into every process's cspace.

 The serial controller has a 64 byte input FIFO.
 An interrupt is triggered when one byte is inserted into the FIFO.
-The interrupt event is dispatched on the main waitset and the data in the FIFO is passed directly to the SLIP parser.
+The interrupt event is dispatched on the main waitset and reads as much data as is presentin the FIFO, before directly passing it to the SLIP parser.

 Overall this mechanism worked well.
-However, the interrupts were seemingly not delivered fast enough so that it was necessary to decrease the BAUD rate of the serial connection to 9600 in order to be able to read incoming data faster than it was delivered and thereby avoid a buffer overrun.
+However, the interrupts were seemingly not delivered fast enough, so that it was necessary to decrease the BAUD rate of the serial connection to 9600 in order to be able to read incoming data faster than it was delivered and thereby avoid a buffer overrun.

 ### Serial Line Internet Protocol (SLIP) - Link Layer

 The incoming data is parsed as it comes in and stored in a fixed size buffer.
-The parser unescapes the escape sequences and when a `SLIP_END` byte is received invokes a handler on the IP layer to process the received packet.
+The parser unescapes any escape sequences.
+When a `SLIP_END` byte is received, it invokes a handler on the IP layer to process the received packet.
 Empty packets are immediately discarded.

 The `slip` module also provides the `slip_send(uint8_t *buf, size_t len, bool end)` method, which escapes and sends a buffer, optionally terminating the packet with a `SLIP_END` byte.